gtauzin/kedro-dagster/README.md

    ```bash
    kedro dagster dev --env <ENV_NAME>
    ```
+   The Dagster UI will be available at [http://127.0.0.1:3000](http://127.0.0.1:3000).

-For a concrete use-case of Kedro-Dagster, have a look at the the [Kedro-Dagster example repository](https://github.com/gtauzin/kedro-dagster-example).
+For a concrete use-case, see the [Kedro-Dagster example repository](https://github.com/gtauzin/kedro-dagster-example).

 ## How do I use Kedro-Dagster?